 Why You Will Love This Recipe

-- These classic crispy waffles are thin and golden brown with a crispy exterior and a light and fluffy interior.
+- These Classic Crispy Waffles are thin and golden brown with a crispy exterior and a light and fluffy interior.

 - Making buttermilk waffles from scratch is pretty easy and they taste so much better than the cardboard masquerading as waffles at the grocery store.

-- These classic waffles are crisp and sturdy and will hold up to any toppings you choose without becoming soggy.
+- These waffles are crisp and sturdy and will hold up to any toppings you choose without becoming soggy.

 Granulated Sugar: Adding sugar to your egg whites allows the sugar to interact with the egg white proteins and helps stabilize the whipped egg white foam.

 Cornstarch: The unexpected secret ingredient in these waffles is cornstarch.
 Cornstarch helps to keep the waffles crisp on the outside and tender on the inside by preventing gluten formation.
-If you don't have cornstarch, you can substitute an equal amount of all-purpose flour.

-Using both baking powder and baking soda help the waffles to rise and brown.
-For the lightest best tasting waffles, I recommend using both.
 If we were to use just baking soda alone it would neutralize all of the acids in the buttermilk and we would lose the buttermilk's tangy flavor.
 By adding baking powder which adds acidity, some of the buttermilk’s flavor is left behind.

-Using a combination of buttermilk and milk creates a thinner batter which helps create a crispier waffle.
 Buttermilk adds a delicious tang to these waffles but it also thickens the batter.
 By substituting whole milk for half of the buttermilk you will have all of the delicious flavors of buttermilk while still having a crispy waffle.

 Large Eggs: By separating the eggs and whipping the egg whites into soft peaks before folding them into the batter you will create a light and airy waffle batter resulting in light crispy waffles.